Polish anti-religious campaign: Edward Gierek's decade in office (1970–1981)

-Within a year, the independent trade union 'Solidarity' was formed, which was initially based on economic concerns, but soon became a political movement affiliated with the Church.
-Jerzy Urban, government spokesman, claimed: "All the people's grievances against the power of the state were channelled into the Church and the election of a Pole as the Pope strengthened this religious propensity even further; when He came to Poland, I knew that this meant the end of a political epoch."
+Within a year, the independent trade union Solidarity was formed, initially on the basis of economic concerns; soon it became a political movement affiliated with the Church.
+Jerzy Urban, government spokesman, claimed:

+All the people's grievances against the power of the state were channelled into the Church and the election of a Pole as the Pope strengthened this religious propensity even further; when He came to Poland, I knew that this meant the end of a political epoch.